icweb/laratrust-ui/readme.md

 ### Configuration

-Publish the vendor files by running the `vendor:push` command in your terminal
+Publish the vendor files by running the `vendor:publish` command in your terminal

 ```
 php artisan vendor:publish --tag="trusty"